-Feeling Down Under?
-Make Sure You Eat Healthily
+Feeling Down?
+Make Sure You Eat Healthy

+Feeling down?
 Eating when sick can be the hardest thing to do, especially when you’re down with fever.
 The feelings of nausea, drowsiness and laziness overcome you and all you want to do is stay in bed.
 Medicine can taste horrible and unpleasant.
 The thought of getting up and making food for yourself is horrifying and repelling, but this is just one exception you just MUST make!
 When sick, eating healthy and eating the right foods is one of the most important things that must not be ignored nor taken granted for.

 Loss of Appetite